ZestyTechnology/zesty-docs/docs/nimble_dual/assembly.rst

     :height: 400px
     :width: 286px

-    Alternate positions of the Chimera block and the bolt positions used
+    Alternate positions of the Chimera/Cyclops block and the bolt positions used

-    * The Dual Nimble can be mounted in 2 different positions relative to the Chimera/Cyclops hot end.
+    * The Nimble C/C can be mounted in 2 different positions relative to the Chimera/Cyclops hot end.
 The heat end can be mounted with the fan at the back or at the front, compared to the breeches.
     * Alternate bolt holes are provided to facilitate this other position.

-Using the Dual Nimble
+Using the Nimble C/C
 #####################

 First run the extruders a minute or two, with no filament clamped.
 Just to bed the gears and drive cable in.
 Extrude and retract a few times.
 (You will have to switch off the temperature control as most controllers will not move the extruder stepper unless the hot end it up to temperature)